hchmr/bittle/README.md

 **Missing Features:**

 - No floating-point support
-- Functions can only have scalar parameters and return values (no structs or arrays)
+- Functions cannot return composite types (structs, arrays)
 - No support for forwarding variadic arguments
 - No support for control flow labels